janyan33/qmee_bedbugs/README.md

 Predictions:
 1. Females will be more social than males
-/n This effect will be stronger in the low sexual conflict treatment (12 shelters) compared to the high sexual conflict treatment (2 shelters)
 2. Networks will have assortativity based on sex
-    This effect will be stronger in the low sexual conflict treatment (12 shelters) compared to the high sexual conflict treatment (2 shelters)
 3. The among of harassment females receive will increase as a function of female sociality
+4. The effects described in predictions 1 and 2 will be stronger in the low sexual conflict treatment (12 shelters) compared to the high sexual conflict treatment (2 shelters)

 ## Data
 The data is located in the **"data"** folder within this repository.
 The **bbsna_attributes** file contains all the key attributes (sex, size, etc.) and information (replicate, treatment etc.) about each individual bedbug from our experiments.
 The **bbsna_aggregations** file contains lists of group members in each aggregation along with when these aggregations were observed.
 This is used to create association matrices for each replicate using the asnipe R package.